shliamin/OpenCV-Mitosis-Detection/README.md

-# Automated Mitosis Detection and Analysis in Histological Images Using OpenCV and Image Processing Techniques
+## Efim Shliamin: Automated Mitosis Detection and Analysis in Histological Images Using OpenCV and Image Processing Techniques

-## Efim Shliamin

 ### Prerequisites